taw00/manuscript-css/templates/prose-template-long-form-with-css-changes-02.md

 This example:
 - we are using parts (and chapters and scenes)
-- we are using automated title generation for parts and chapters and scenes. we turned on full-depth enumeration.
+- we are using automated title generation (defined in -counters.css) for parts and chapters and scenes.
+W turned on full-depth enumeration.
 This is helpful if you are sharing the document with reviewers.
 In lieu of page numbers they can reference part, chapter, and scene numbers.
 - turned off the dinkus in this because we have scene titles and that renders moot the need for a dinkus scene separator.